 Why is my senior dog walking in circles?

 Senior dogs that exhibit circling behavior can be showing signs of anxiety or cognitive issues.
 Taking your dog to the veterinarian is important any time your senior dog exhibits an uncommon behavior including circling repetitively and frequently.

 What would cause my dog to walk in circles?

 There are many reasons that would cause your dog to walk in circles.
 This can include ear infections, stress, anxiety, OCD, or a stroke.

 How do I stop my dog from walking in circles?

 Stopping your dog from walking in a circle requires determining the cause of your problem.
 It’s important that your dog sees a veterinarian to determine the cause of his abnormal behavior.

 What are the signs of your dog dying?

-Depending on your dog and his overall condition, there are several signs that can indicate that your dog is dying.
+Depending on your dog and his overall condition, there are several signs that your dog is dying.
 These include reduced mobility, incontinence, lethargy, pain, decreased thirst and appetite, labored breathing, and restlessness.